cicirello/user-statistician/README.md

 incorrect.
 The color values that you specify are inserted verbatim into the appropriate places within the SVG.

-### `exclude`
+### `hide-keys`

-The action automatically excludes any statistics with a value of 0.
-For example, if you have no pull requests, the action automatically will exclude the pull requests entry from the image rather than listing it as 0.
-Otherwise, all supported statistics are included by default.
-If you wish to exclude any, then just pass a list of the "keys" corresponding to those you want to exclude.
+The action automatically hides any statistics with a value of 0.
+For example, if you have no pull requests, the action automatically will hide the pull requests entry from the image rather than listing it as 0.
+Otherwise, all supported statistics are shown by default.
+If you wish to hide any regardless of whether it has a value of 0, then just pass a list of the "keys" corresponding to those you want to hide.
 The list can be either space or comma separated.
-If you want to exclude an entire group, including the relevant column headings, then list all of the keys for the elements of that group.
-For example, `exclude: followers following private` will exclude both The "Followers" and "Following" counts from the "General User Stats" section, and thus will also eliminate the column headings for that section, and this will also exclude the "Private Contributions" item from the "Contributions" section.
+If you want to hide an entire group, including the relevant column headings, then list all of the keys for the elements of that group.
+For example, `hide-keys: followers following private` will hide both The "Followers" and "Following" counts from the "General User Stats" section, and thus will also eliminate the column headings for that entire section, and this will also hide the "Private Contributions" item from the "Contributions" section.

 The keys are case sensitive, and include the following: